niklaswall/node-red-contrib-light-scheduler/README.md

 The Light Scheduler have three modes that control how and when a message will be sent:

 - "**when state changes**" - Will only output a message when the state changes.
-The state is evaluated on a minutely basis, so it can take up to a minute after deploy of a new configu before the output it triggered.
+The state is evaluated on a minutely basis, so it can take up to a minute after deploy of a new config before the output it triggered.
 - "**when state changes + startup**" - Will only output a message when the state changes and directly after a deploy and a restart of node-red.
 - "**minutely**" - Will only output a msg on a minutely basis even if the state have not changed.